Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and support teeth either side of the gap.
+Dental implants are utilised when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be attatched.
+They are also important in that they underpin and shore up adjacent teeth.

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted onto the jaw below the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jawbone below the gums.

-Yes, it is possible however you should be aware that it takes more or less four months for the gums to fully repair themselves which involves shrinkage and in view of that the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes about four months for the gums to fully repair themselves which involves shrinkage and in view of that the implants will need to be adjusted.

 It is not any more painfull than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic utilised.

-Normally not because it requires a specialist to be in attendance but it may be a chargeable option offered by your dentist.
+Normally not because it requires a specialist to be in attendance but it may be a chargeable service provided by your dentist.

-This is where every one of the teeth top and or bottom are replaced by a complete arch bridge supported by 4 implants (sometimes 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (sometimes 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!